apache/pulsar-client-go/README.md

 ## Requirements

 - Go 1.18+

+> **Note**:
+>
-  Note that while this library should work with golang versions as early as go 1.15, any bugs specific to Golang versions earlier than Go 1.18 may not be fixed.
+> While this library should work with Golang versions as early as 1.15, any bugs specific to versions earlier than 1.18 may not be fixed.

 ## Status